sipeed/sipeed_wiki/share_docs/en/change_doc.md

 ![](./../assets/3.png)
 The content may show as below, just correct what you think need to be changed.
 ![](./../assets/4.png)
-5. Pull requset after your finishing editing and add the reason why change it.
+5. Pull request after your finishing editing and add the reason why change it.
 ![](./../assets/5.png)

 We will merge request if ok.